Mike D'Antoni: Los Angeles Lakers (2012–2014)

 Calling it a permanent move, D'Antoni benched forward Pau Gasol in mid-January and started Earl Clark to form the faster and smaller lineup the coach preferred.
 The team was already ranked No. 2 in pace.
 Halfway through the season, the Lakers were in 12th place in the Western Conference with a 17–24 record.
 Under D'Antoni, the Lakers were 12–19 while scoring an average of 103.3 points a game but surrendering 103.4.
 Offensively, they reached the 110-point threshold just eight times in the 31 games, going 5–3.
 D'Antoni stressed that the team's focus needed to be on its defense, not offense.
 He likened the Lakers to an All-Star team in which "everybody gets the ball and goes one on one and then they play no defense", adding that they "haven't learned that there's a pecking order" where stars need to know their roles.

-Nash struggled with center Dwight Howard to run the pick and roll, a play D'Antoni expected to be a staple for the Lakers.
+Center Dwight Howard struggled to run the pick and roll with Nash, a play D'Antoni expected to be a staple for the Lakers.
 D'Antoni eventually dropped his offense and played without any system.
 "We play basketball.
 The system is move the ball, play hard defense, space the floor and who's open shoots.
 It's not a difficult thing", said D'Antoni.
 The coach moved Nash off the ball and made him more of a spot-up shooter, while Bryant became the primary facilitator on offense.
 The defense was also more energized.

 D'Antoni was named Western Conference Coach of the Month after the Lakers went 7–1 in April.
 They finished the season 45–37 after dropping to 17–25 in January the day of their team meeting in Memphis.
 They qualified for the playoffs on the final day of the season, securing the seventh seed in the West.
 The Lakers' expected starting five of Bryant, Nash, Howard, Gasol and Metta World Peace started together just seven times all season and without registering a win.
 "The Lakers didn't help things by making the coaching change and putting [D'Antoni] in that situation, which he was glad to take.
 But I think it was a little bit tougher than he thought it would be", Kupchak said.
 The Lakers faced San Antonio in the playoffs and lost in the opening round for the first time since 2007, suffering their first opening-round sweep since 1967.